-In this article I will be going through the top ten A levels for the UK.
-I will be basing my popularity of topics on the exam entries for 2020.
-These can be found on the government website, which can be found here.
-This will allow you to see the detailed statistics, if this is something that you would like to look into further.
+In this article I will be going through the top ten A-Levels in the UK.
+I will be basing my popularity of topics on the exam entries for the last couple of years.

 At the bottom of our list of ten most popular A-Level subjects is A-Level Economics.
 Even though it is the 10th most popular A-Level it still had an impressive 30,865 entries in 2020 which was a 3% increase from the previous year.

 To see the numbers for yourself go to the government website page which can be found here.